A list of regularly offered courses follows.

 An introduction to Mendelian genetics, micro- and macro-evolutionary processes, the origin and diversification of life on earth and ecological patterns and processes at organismal, population, community and ecosystem levels.
-Ardia, Fischer, Mena-Ali, Olson, Sipe
+Offered every Spring.
+Fischer, Flinn, Lonsdorf, Mena-Ali, Olson

 An introduction to descriptive and inferential statistics from the perspective of the life sciences.
 The emphasis will be on research design and on the use of graphical and computational methods in interpreting and communicating results.
 This course satisfies the statistics requirement in the Biology major curriculum.
 Prerequisite: BIO 110.
-Miller, Olson
+Lonsdorf, Miller

 An integrated study of cells, whole organisms and the interactions between organisms and their environments.
 The physiological and anatomical solutions to the physical and chemical challenges faced by plants and animals.
 Mechanisms by which a single cell develops into a complex, multicellular organism in which groups of cells perform specialized tasks.
 Lecture topics integrated with a laboratory that emphasizes independent research projects.
 Prerequisite: BIO 110.
-Frielle, Gotsch, Moore, Morris
+Offered every Fall.
+Gotsch, Shelley, Thompson

 A study of life at the cellular level through investigation of the ultrastructure, molecular interactions and function of cell components, focusing primarily on eukaryotic cells.
 Topics will include: the physical and chemical principles governing biomolecules and their assembly, organelle function and maintenance, cellular communication, and the role of the cytoskeleton.
 Prerequisite: BIO 220.
 Co-requisite: CHM 112.
-Davis, Roberts
+Offered every Spring.
+Ismat, Roberts

 An exploration of the themes, structures, styles and significance of American nature essays.
 The purposes of the course are to become familiar with nature essays as a distinctive form of interdisciplinary literature, to see the natural world and our place in it through the voices and visions of the best nature essayists, and to develop the arts of perception, reflection and compelling writing.
 The course includes weekly field trips and workshops in addition to class discussions of essays by more than 20 writers.
 Prerequisites: BIO 110, ENV 114 or ENV 117 and permission of the instructor.
 Same as ENV 245.
 Sipe

 An integrative approach to animal behavior from the perspectives of ethology, behavioral ecology and comparative psychology.
 The structure, function, development and evolution of behavioral adaptations including foraging and predation, communication, social organization and reproductive strategies.
 Observational and experimental research required.
-Prerequisites: BIO 110 and permission Lonsdorf of the instructor.
+Prerequisites: BIO 110 and permission of the instructor.
 Corequisite: either BIO 210 or PSY 230.
+Offered every Fall.
 Same as BFB/PSY 250.
+Lonsdorf

 An exploration of the developmental mechanisms that allow single cells to divide and differentiate into complex, multicellular organisms.
 The common processes that underlie development in animals will be examined through historical perspectives, model experimental organisms and current research and technologies.
 Laboratories will focus on experimental design using invertebrate and vertebrate developmental systems.
 Prerequisite: BIO 305 and permission of the instructor.
 Moore